Why was ancient Sparta always ruled by two kings at the same time?

 This dual responsibility for warfare and religion underscores the interconnectedness of these two spheres in Spartan society, with success in battle seen as dependent on the gods' favor.

-Moreover, the kings had a limited role in civil administration and jurisdiction.
-They could give public speeches and propose new legislation, and they were also involved in some judicial functions.
+The kings had a limited role in civil administration and jurisdiction.
+They could give public speeches and propose new legislation, and only had some involvement some judicial functions.

 In theory, the kings shared power equally.
 However, in practice, it is likely that the balance of power fluctuated over time depending on the kings' personalities, their relationship, and the broader socio-political context.

-It's worth noting that while the kings enjoyed considerable privileges, their power was kept in check by other elements of Spartan government, notably the Ephors and the Gerousia.
+While the kings enjoyed considerable privileges, as previously mentioned, their power was kept in check by other elements of Spartan government, notably the Ephors and the Gerousia.

 Key weaknesses of the two-king system